Maxim341/UFCFR5-15-3-hand-in/report/report v2.md

 Asynchronous JavaScript and XML was used to send and retrieve the required information to and from a PHP script and thus use it to create both graphs 1 and 2.

-To capture the user, input HTML forms were used with the ```onchange``` event attribute, which then calls a javascript method containing the AJAX call. jQuery ```serialize()``` method was incorporated in the AJAX call.
+To capture the user input, HTML forms were used with the ```onchange``` event attribute, which then calls a javascript method containing the AJAX call. jQuery ```serialize()``` method was incorporated in the AJAX call.
 This creates a URL encoded text string by serialising form values.
 The serialised values can be used in the URL query string when making an AJAX request.